Mario vs. Donkey Kong: Development

 The game is an evolution of Donkey Kong Plus, a title on display at E3 2002.
 During the show, Plus had a feature that allowed players to design and save their own levels on the GameCube, then copy them to the Game Boy Advance using a link cable.
 It was essentially an updated version of Donkey Kong '94, but the game had disappeared by the following year.
 It was replaced with the pre-rendered graphics and gameplay additions of Mario vs. Donkey Kong.
 The Create-a-Level feature was removed from this version but appears in its sequel.
 The level editor still exists within the game's programming and can be enabled through a modification.

 The game has hidden e-Reader support.
 Nintendo held a competition in Japan in which cards were distributed to 1,000 winning participants.
 Five level cards were released by CoroCoro Comic, and another card was given away at the 20th World Hobby Fair.
 The game can save up to 12 extra levels.

-Limited re-release
+Re-releases

-Mario vs. Donkey Kong, as well as nine other Game Boy Advance games, was available to Nintendo 3DS owners who purchased their systems before the August 11, 2011, price cut via Virtual Console as part of the ambassador program.
+Mario vs. Donkey Kong, as well as nine other Game Boy Advance games, was available to Nintendo 3DS owners who purchased their systems before the price cut on August 11, 2011, via Virtual Console as part of the ambassador program.
 This offer was available in all territories, and only to those who became eligible in the Ambassador program (by accessing the Nintendo eShop before the date of the price-cut).
-Although the game was released on December 16 the same year, to Ambassador users, Nintendo never released it to the general public in paid form on Nintendo 3DS unlike the Wii U version, which was later released in 2017.
+Although the game was released on December 16 the same year, to Ambassador users, Nintendo never released it to the general public in paid form on Nintendo 3DS.
+The game was added to Nintendo Classics on March 10, 2026.